Sun-in-VR/tall-peaks/README.md

   9. Enjoy your slightly taller mountains!
 ## For Servers
   1. Ensure that you have access to your server's files.
-  2. Download TallPeaks or TallPeaksLite.
+  2. Download TallPeaks or TallPeaksLite from the releases tab on the right.
   3. Open your world's folder (usually titled "world", create one titled "world" if it has not been created yet).
   4. Open or create a folder titled "datapacks".
   5. Move the file into this folder